Sazzer7/Sazzer7.github.io/about.md

 ### More Information

-I go swimming on tuesdays, I have parkour lessons on Wednesdays, Sailing lessons on Thursdays and I go to a youth group called Salt on Fridays.
 My favourite lessons are art and games.
 My favourite video games are: Minecraft and Need for Speed Rivals.